Revisiting Reweighted Risk for Calibration: AURC, Focal, and Inverse Focal Loss: Preliminaries

 \subsection{Selective classification}

-Selective classification pairs a classifier \( f \) with a \textit{confidence scoring function} \( g : \mathcal{X} \rightarrow [0,1] \), which estimates the reliability of its predictions.
-A selective classifier, defined as the pair \( (f, g) \), makes a prediction only when the confidence score exceeds a threshold \( \tau \in \mathbb{R} \), and abstains otherwise:
+Selective classification pairs a classifier \( f \) with a \textit{confidence scoring function} (CSF) \( g : \mathcal{X} \rightarrow \mathbb{R} \) that quantifies the reliability of individual predictions.
+The resulting selective classifier, denoted as the pair \( (f, g) \), only outputs a prediction if the confidence score meets a specified threshold \( \tau \); otherwise, it abstains: